 But this dichotomy of ‘the free market and austerity’ vs. ‘government support and growth’ is a false one.
 These ideas are presented as polar opposites – but in reality they simply represent two ideological wings of the same capitalist class: monetarism and Keynesianism.
 And neither offers a genuine solution to the crisis – a crisis of capitalism.

 For this, we need to look elsewhere, to the revolutionary ideas of Karl Marx.
 Only these provide a way real forward for workers and youth.

 Who was Keynes?

 It is ironic that Keynesianism has today become the dominant ideology within the labour movement, as Keynes himself was open about his capitalist class interests, saying that “the class war will find me on the side of the educated bourgeoisie”.
 (JM Keynes, Am I a Liberal?)

 Earlier representatives of bourgeois political economy, such as Adam Smith and David Ricardo, were the product of a capitalism that was not yet fully developed and was still playing a progressive role.
-Within the context of this immature capitalism, these “classical” economists could only take the understanding and analysis of the capitalist system so far.
+Within the context of this immature capitalism, these ‘classical’ economists could only take the understanding and analysis of the capitalist system so far.

-In many respects, Ricardo was the high point of bourgeois political economists.
-Marx described those who followed Ricardo as the “vulgar” economists, due to the crude way in which they twisted and turned in their attempts to explain and resolve the contradictions of capitalism without breaking from capitalism itself.
+In many respects, Ricardo was the high point of bourgeois political economy.
+Marx described those who followed Ricardo as the ‘vulgar’ economists, due to the crude way in which they twisted and turned in their attempts to explain and resolve the contradictions of capitalism without breaking from capitalism itself.